henryr/cap-faq/README.md

 systems, like Amazon's Dynamo, relax consistency in order to maintain high degrees of availability.

+Once you weaken any of the assumptions made in the statement or proof of CAP, you have to start again when it comes to proving an impossibility result.

 ## 14. Is a failed machine the same as a partitioned one?